-Increased tonnage to the mill will allow it to operate at the optimum level.
+A steady tonnage and grade to the mill will allow it to operate at the optimum level.

 As always, since Macassa is a seismic active mine, it is extremely important to have the stopes filled as soon as possible.
 If the stopes cannot be filled in a timely matter production should cease until the filling can be caught up.